weaveworks-experiments/flux-classic/site/web.md

     name=fluxweb weaveworks/flux-web
 ```

-See <a href="/prometheus/">"Integrating with Prometheus"</a> for how
+See ["Integrating with Prometheus"](/prometheus/) for how to set
-to set Prometheus up.
+Prometheus up.